Public Speaking Tips for Authors

 - Long, slow character pieces don’t tend to work.

-Print the pieces out at a font size you can read easily at arm’s length and put them in a display book folder so you can find them on the night without any problem.
+Print the pieces out at a font size you can read easily at arm’s length and put them in a display book folder so you can find them on the night with no problem.

-Practice reading your pieces until you’ve at least semi-memorised them i.e. you are very comfortable reading them but you still have the written versions ‘just in case’.
-If you can fully memorise the pieces and so deliver them without any written prompt, so much the better.
+Practice reading your pieces until you’ve at least semi-memorised them, i.e. you are very comfortable reading them, but you still have the written versions ‘just in case’.
+If you can fully memorise the pieces and so deliver them with no written prompt, so much the better.

 Don’t drink too much.
 It’s tempting to have a few glasses of wine to dull your public speaking nerves, but the pitfalls are obvious.
 The absolute last thing you need is to be drunk, or even tipsy, when you’re trying to read your work to an audience.

 Make sure you have water.
 One of the side effects of the inevitable adrenaline surge is a dry mouth.
-Obviously, a dry mouth makes it hard to speak.
+Obviously, that makes it hard to speak.
 Avoid that croaking effect by making sure you have water to sip as necessary.

 The Reading Itself

 Perform.
-Remember: you are a performer, entertaining your audience.
-So, as you read, keep your head up, and make eye contact as much as possible.
+Remember: you’re a performer, entertaining your audience.
+So, as you read, keep your head up and make eye contact as much as possible.
 Use your hands to emphasise.
 Vary your voice.
-If you can do character accents, great, but if not at least vary your pitch, tone and volume.
+If you can do character voices, great, but if not at least vary your pitch, tone and volume.

 Slow down.
-This is a mistake I see a lot: the author panicking and starting to rush to just get through the reading and be able to get off stage again.
-It does feel like an eternity when you’re standing on stage and it’s easy to start thinking you’re boring the audience.
-You aren’t – audiences at author readings are quiet because they’re listening.
+This is a mistake I see a lot: the author panicking and rushing to just get through the reading and be able to get offstage again.
+It feels like an eternity when you’re standing on stage, and it’s easy to think you’re boring the audience.
+You aren’t—audiences at author readings are quiet because they’re listening.